-What You Need to Train Your Dog to Play Dead
+How to Train Your Dog to Play Dead

-How to Teach Your Dog to Play Dead
+4 Steps to Teach Your Dog to Play Dead

-- Hold a treat close to your dog's nose, and slowly pull it over to his side so he'll have to roll over onto his side to get it.
-It helps if your dog already knows how to roll over, as he'll already be familiar with the action of rolling onto his side.
+- Offer a Treat: Hold a treat close to your dog's nose, and slowly pull it over to its side so it will have to roll onto its side to get it.
+This step is a lot like teaching your dog to roll over.
+If your dog already knows this trick, then it's ahead of the game.

-- After your dog has been able to complete the action a few times, add a cue word and a hand signal.
-Most people choose to use the verbal command "bang" along with a hand signal command, holding the fingers to look like a gun pointing at the dog.
+- Add a Signal: After your dog completes the roll a few times, add a cue word and a hand signal.
+Most people choose to use the verbal command "bang" along with a hand signal command, holding their fingers to look like a gun pointing at the dog.
 Others ask a funny question like, "Would you rather be a cat, or be dead?"
 Whatever command you choose, say the phrase, show the dog your hand signal, then offer the treat on the floor beside the dog.
 Eventually, you will stop placing the treat on the floor and reward the dog after it "revives" instead.

-If your dog already knows how to roll over, his natural inclination might be to go all the way over when you start to lure him to his side.
+If your dog already knows how to roll over, its natural inclination might be to go all the way over when you start to lure it to its side.
 This is a great time to get your clicker out to capture the exact behavior you want.